We first saw him on December 24, 2012.

 It could mean traveling to China without our entire family, as Supersoldier had an out-of-state training event he had to attend in January.

-And I held that ornament in that hand that bore the bracelet moments after I received the call from our tenacious agency that, despite all odds, our Travel Approval arrived at our agency, the cram-booked American consulate accepted an appointment for us the week of Christmas because of Supersoldier’s active duty military status and TEAM CUTHRELL WAS TRAVELING TO CHINA IN TWO DAYS! ... and returning before Supersoldier had to report for duty prior to his out-of-state training in January.
+And I held that ornament in that hand that bore the bracelet moments after I received the call from our tenacious agency that, despite all odds, our Travel Approval arrived at our agency, the cram-booked American consulate accepted an appointment for us the week of Christmas and OUR TEAM WAS TRAVELING TO CHINA IN TWO DAYS! ... and returning before Super-Spouse had to return for an out-of-state business trip in January.

 If only we would just believe.